jedisct1/libsodium-doc/quickstart/README.md

 Verify the metadata when opening a signed plus encrypted message.

 If this section looks complicated, ignore it, and use distinct keys for encryption and signing.
 This is easier and more secure.
-Furthermore, signing and encryption keys don't necessarily have the same life time.
+Furthermore, signing and encryption keys don't necessarily have the same lifetime.
 It is common to frequently rotate encryption keys, while signing keys are long-term.

 Also keep in mind that with post-quantum schemes, key pairs for signature and encryption systems are completely different and incompatible.
 So, if only for future-proofing your applications and protocols, do not assume that a single key pair can be used for both operations.